jamesw201/infrastructure-graph/README.md

 [√] translate our first template resource into a struct

-[√] parse multiple resources separated by blank lines [ ] parse multiple resources separated by blank lines and comment lines [ ] parse nested blocks
+[√] parse multiple resources separated by blank lines [√] parse multiple resources separated by blank lines and comment lines [√] parse nested blocks
+[√] parse arrays
-[ ] parse nested json blocks
+[√] parse nested json blocks
-[ ] build relationships from templated attribute values [ ] build relationships from json values

 [ ] parse whole files from cli

 [ ] create json transform from AST
 [ ] create rdf transform from AST

+[ ] build relationships from templated attribute values [ ] build relationships from json values

 [ ] create security policies which run against the AST [ ] create react diagrams from the output of the AST